Don’t be in denial

 Continuity or Disaster

 Wikipedia’s definition of Business Continuity Planning is the goal to enable ongoing operations before and during execution of disaster recovery.
-Disaster recovery is therefore a part of business continuity.
+IT disaster recovery is therefore a part of business IT continuity.
 Having a plan in place will allow you to effectively deal with anything from a disruption right through to a disaster.

 Where do I start